lsst/verify/doc/jobs.rst

 Collecting measurements in a Job
 ================================

-A `Job` is a container for measurements their referenced data, including blobs.
+A `Job` is a container for measurements and their referenced data, including blobs.

 You can add multiple measurements to a `Job` when you create it: